It was once a song lyric… Night trains from Ueno to Aomori [Aomori Prefecture]

 Among the trains that ran via the Tohoku Main Line, there was one that was the first of all the "night trains departing from Ueno (including trains not bound for Aomori)" to depart from Ueno Station at the time

-The first train was the express "Hakkoda ."
-It departed Ueno Station at 19:08 and arrived at Aomori Station at 6:17, making the journey time 11 hours.
-Even after arriving at Aomori Station, the train was not scheduled to allow for an immediate transfer to the Seikan Ferry, so it was primarily a train used to access northern Kanto and Tohoku.
+The first train in this line was the express train"Hakkoda."
+It departed Ueno Station at 19:08 and arrived at Aomori Station at 6:17, meaning the journey took a full 11 hours.
+Even upon arriving at Aomori Station, the schedule wasn't set to allow for immediate connections to the Aomori-Hakodate ferry; it was primarily a train for accessing northern Kanto and Tohoku.

 This train also had no sleeping cars attached, and all cars except for one reserved seat and one green car were unreserved.
 Looking at it from a modern perspective, it may seem strange why a train with such harsh riding conditions existed, but as it was an express train, the fare was cheaper than a limited express, and as it was a seating car, the fare was cheaper than a sleeping car.
 In other words, one advantage was that it was much cheaper than a sleeping car express